Is Edging Bad for You? Yes — Here's What It Does to Your Brain

 It Delays Real Emotional Healing

-When you’re edging regularly, you're still feeding your emotional dependency on sexual escape.
-This keeps you from confronting emotional triggers, building new, meaningful coping mechanisms, and developing intimacy outside of sexual fantasy.
-You’re numbing, not growing.
-Recovery requires building self-worth, learning to feel uncomfortable emotions, and breaking the cycle of dopamine dependence.
-That’s why QUITTR includes blockers and streak counters, reflection tools, journals, and meditation exercises to help you confront the why, not just stop the what.
+When you're edging regularly, you're still feeding your emotional dependency on sexual escape.
+This keeps you from confronting emotional triggers, building new and meaningful coping mechanisms, and developing intimacy outside of sexual fantasy.
+You're numbing, not growing.
+Recovery requires building self-worth, learning to sit with uncomfortable emotions, and breaking the cycle of dopamine dependence.
+That's why QUITTR includes blockers and streak counters, reflection tools, journals, and meditation exercises to help you confront the why, not just stop the what.

 It Worsens Flatline, Brain Fog, and Depression